top of page

 Give Back

 The CCC Foundation has an Emergency Fund for CCC Staff and corpsmembers.
-We distributed $10,000 to staff and corpsmembers who suffered damage as a result of the Paradise Fire and
+We distribute it to staff and corpsmembers who suffered damage as a result of the Paradise Fire and additional funds to CCC victims of the Big Bend area fires in Santa Cruz.

 Professional Training